 Everything In Retail Has Changed.
 Have Stores Kept Up?

 In summary, the problem, as we see it, is that the rush to compete with giants like Amazon has caused retailers to over index their spend to the 'functional' side, leaving us with stores that are either closing or in need of a serious rethink.
-In our upcoming NRF presentation on January 15th in NYC, we'll show examples of what's needed most in stores right now to correct this factor using existing stores that get it and renderings we've creating that fit the bill.
-We'll show how 'vibe' can be re-introduced in today's smaller store count and, at the very least, begin to get the word out.
+In our NRF presentation on January 15th in NYC, we showed examples of what's needed most in stores right now to correct this factor using existing stores that get it and renderings we've creating that fit the bill.
+We showed how 'vibe' can be re-introduced in today's smaller store count and, at the very least, begin to get the word out.
 After all, word of mouth, through social media or live and in person, is still the best way to spread the word to consumers.

 Essentially, these are the factors that the 'spend pendulum' has swung away from that we feel need to be re-invested in to get consumers to think about going to stores more often: